baikeshen/RoboND-DeepLearning-Project/writeup.md

 Each encoding layer performs a *depthwise separable convolution*.
 This requires less compute resources as opposed to using normal convolutions.
 It is able to accomplish this by significantly reducing the total number of parameters necessary for the computations.
 Paul-Louis Pr?ve in his blog post entitled "[An Introduction to different Types of Convolutions in Deep Learning][1]" provides a couple of examples illustrating this difference:

-> Let¡¯s say we have a 3x3 convolutional layer on 16 input channels and 32 output channels.
+> LetÂ¡Â¯s say we have a 3x3 convolutional layer on 16 input channels and 32 output channels.
 What happens in detail is that every of the 16 channels is traversed by 32 3x3 kernels resulting in 512 (16x32) feature maps.
 Next, we merge 1 feature map out of every input channel by adding them up.
 Since we can do that 32 times, we get the 32 output channels we wanted.

 > For a depthwise separable convolution on the same example, we traverse the 16 channels with 1 3x3 kernel each, giving us 16 feature maps.
 Now, before merging anything, we traverse these 16 feature maps with 32 1x1 convolutions each and only then start to them add together. *This results in 656 (16x3x3 + 16x32x1x1) parameters opposed to the 4608 (16x32x3x3) parameters* from above. (emphasis mine)